A drag & drop seamless background audio looper..

 It has since proven useful in all sorts of situations, and has been spruced-up

-some for general release.
+and improved for public release.
 Lots more info, here..

 [known bugs at the bottom]

 + Online version checking - keeps you up to date with the latest releases.